 Euclid Records moved to Gore Avenue in downtown Webster Groves in the spring of 2013.

-Eden Seminary, in Webster Groves features a beautiful, if standard English Gothic main building, but I’m more intrigued by the library built in the lawn in front of the older academic hall.
-The massing of this strange, Brutalist building seems… Continue Reading
+Update: See the original location of this seminary in Marthasville from the winter of 2016 and again from the spring of 2021.
+Eden Seminary, in Webster Groves features a beautiful, if standard English Gothic Revival main building, but I’m more intrigued by the library built in the lawn in front of the older academic hall….

 Update: I believe as of Winter 2013 this store is now closed.